It is what it is

 Bring putter, have fun, repeat if necessary

-Good for a quick fun round if you're in the area with time to kill (and up for a round of tunnel shots with your putter).
+During the right time of year, it's good for a quick,fun round if you're in the area with time to kill (and up for a round of tunnel/finesse shots with your putter).
 I played 3 rounds with only a Challenger and a Comet, and had a good time, but wasn't expecting much, and only played because I was in the area with 90 minutes and nothing to do.

 Despite navigation issues, course actually flows pretty well from basket to next tee- once you get the hang of it.
 But the fact that no one's really gonna plan to be here means they're unlikely to print the map before-hand.
 This only makes the spotty navigation and hard to find tee markers more of an issue for spur of the moment, impromptu rounds.